 Instructions

-- Then, remove the lid and dry out excess water with constant stirring until you see a little oil shining on the sides of the pan.
-(Drying excess tomato water is essential it gives the karahi its yummy taste.)
+- Then remove the lid and dry excess tomato water on medium-high heat until you see oil shining on the sides of the pan and the gravy is thick.
+Stir frequently.

 Notes